OTA updates

 TIP

 Always check if the firmware update will bring you advantages.
 Firmware updates are NOT made for Zigbee2MQTT, but for working with apps and hubs from the brand.
-In some cases the firmware update can cause that your device will react different then Zigbee2MQTT expects, making that you can't use it the way you want, at least until Zigbee2MQTT is changed to react to those changes.
+In some cases the firmware update can cause your device to react differently then what Zigbee2MQTT expects, resulting in undesired behavior, no-longer accessible features, etc., at least until Zigbee2MQTT is updated to take those changes into account.
 If you get annoyed by the notifications that there are updates available, then turn the automatic check off.

 To check whether your specific device supports OTA updates via Zigbee2MQTT, go to the supported devices page, click on your device and look for the OTA updates section.